 Selling a promissory note should not be a complicated undertaking.
 In fact, the overall process can be smooth and hassle-free when you prepare accordingly and use reputable note buyers or experienced note buying companies.
-As a leader in loan acquisitions and buying promissory notes, we have put together this functional guide to help you understand the in’s and outs of “How to Sell a Promissory Note.”
-First, let’s lay the groundwork with some background information on notes in general.
+As leaders in loan acquisitions and buying promissory notes, we have put together this functional guide to help you understand the ins and outs of “how to sell a promissory note.”

-What is a Promissory Note?
+What is a promissory note?

 A promissory note is an agreement between a seller and a buyer, or a lender and a borrower, that lays out the terms and conditions of a transaction.
-It acts as a promise that the buyer (or borrower) will follow-through with a set plan for repayment.
+It acts as a promise that the buyer (or borrower) will follow through with a set plan for repayment.
 However, a legal and proper promissory note is not a simple IOU.
 When prepared properly, they are official financial documents that are fully binding under the jurisdiction where they were entered.

 In this case, the promissory note acts as the document that represents the loan repayment terms such as the payment amount, interest rate and amortization period, whereas the securing mortgage or deed of trust outlines the collateral securing the promissory note in question, such as the property and property laws under that specific state.
 Thus, the two documents make up the legal debt instrument.

 With the recent news of rising mortgage rates, seller-financed, owner-financed, or installment sales of property (both residential and commercial) should increase.
 Rising mortgage rates make sales difficult for both buyers and sellers alike.
 Buyers with less-than-perfect credit will seek ways around dealing with traditional lenders and their strict lending guidelines.
 Higher mortgage rates also mean that there are fewer highly-qualified buyers in the buying pool.
 Sellers can bypass the traditional lending route and use promissory notes to self-finance transactions.

-Sometimes they do not want the hassle of dealing with the IRS or the responsibility of managing the records and paperwork to keep track of the receivable asset they service.
+Sometimes they don’t want the hassle of dealing with the IRS or the responsibility of managing the records and paperwork to keep track of the receivable asset they service.
 They could have an unforeseen emergency like medical bills or school tuition that may require them to liquidate the asset for cash in a timely fashion.

-How to Sell a Promissory Note
+How to sell a promissory note

 There are several factors involved in selling a note successfully.
 If selling a residential, commercial, or business note is in your near future, here are a few things to consider.

-Where to Sell a Promissory Note
+Where to sell a promissory note

 Deciding who to sell your note to is one other decision that must be considered.
 Individuals will sometimes buy notes, although it is difficult to find individuals with enough cash on hand for such purchases.
 Individual note buyers often lack the experience to and know-how to make efficient deals, so proceed with caution.

-To get a quote for a note buyer, you will need to answer a series of questions pertaining to the property.
-Prepare to provide information such as the property type, the property value, the buyer’s information, the buyer’s credit, the down payment amount, whether there are liens, and how many payments have been made.
+To get a quote from a note buyer, you will need to answer a series of questions pertaining to the property.
+Prepare to provide information such as the property type, the property value, the buyer’s information, the buyer’s credit, the down payment amount, whether there are liens on the property, and how many payments have been made.
 After you supply this information, the note buying company will either offer you a partial purchase of a portion of the future payments, or a full purchase of the remaining balance.
 Remember that this amount will not be the full balance of the loan and is typically 65% to 90% of the value.
 The note buyer is assuming all of the risk of the loan.
 If you agree to the offer, the company will request the note paperwork and do an asset verification (collateral verification).

-Underwriting and Closing on a Promissory Note
+Underwriting and closing on a promissory note